 With intentional planning, volunteerism can provide the leaders the added benefit of building mutually beneficial partnerships between non-profit organizations and corporations as a talent development strategy.
 Rather than thinking about a legacy as the last stage of a career, consider a legacy as the story that is being written each day of a leader’s working life.
 A leader’s daily contributions become the words, sentences, paragraphs and chapters of the legacy penned by their own hands.

 No matter what stories you have written to date, new chapters are always possible.
 As leaders, you have daily opportunities to make choices that improve the quality of life for others.
-To learn more about Sustainable Legacy Leadership and to receive a white paper about steps you can take today, write to: firstname.lastname@example.org.
+To learn more about Sustainable Legacy Leadership, read our white paper about steps you can take today.